p-doyle/Python-KasaSmartPowerStrip/README.md

 ```

 ## Initial Setup
-To setup a new power strip without having to use the Kasa App, which requires you to create a cloud account:
+To setup a new power strip without having to use the Kasa App(which requires you to create a cloud account):
 1. Plug the power strip in and ensure that the status LED is alternating green/orange.
 If it isn't press and <br/>
     hold one of the relay buttons for 5 seconds to perform a factory reset.
 2. Look for and connect to a WiFi network which should start with TP-LINK_Power Strip.<br/>